Michigan doesn’t have to work hard to make its case for being a mighty American road trip destination.

 Toss into the mix some towering sand dunes, isolated lake islands and scenic byways, plus a dash of roadside allure (Covered bridges!
 Lighthouses!
 Kitschy historic downtowns!), and you have an indelible blueprint for a classic road trip.

-Here are eight road trip ideas to get your Michigan motor running.
+Here are eight of our favorite Michigan road trips to get your motor running.

 Best road trip for exploring the Upper Peninsula